Chart Color Schemes

 Paradise Point - Hollywell has a typical household mix, with a lower-than-average median household size

-Family households constitute 71.9% of all households, including 24.0% couples with children, 38.6% couples without children, and 8.6% single parent families.
-Non-family households comprise the remaining 28.1%, with lone person households at 25.5% and group households making up 2.7%.
-The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.
+Family households dominate at 71.9% of all households, comprising 24.0% couples with children, 38.6% couples without children, and 8.6% single parent families.
+Non-family households make up the remaining 28.1%, with lone person households at 25.5% and group households comprising 2.7% of the total.
+The median household size of 2.3 people is smaller than the Regional Qld average of 2.5.

 Frequently Asked Questions - Households